Westminster Shorter Catechism

-The fifth commandment requires us to preserve the honour and perform the duties belonging to everyone in their different positions and relationships in life.[a]
+A. The fifth commandment requires the preserving the honor, and performing the duties, belonging to everyone in their several places and relations, as superiors, inferiors or equals.

 Q. 65.
 What is forbidden in the fifth commandment?

-The fifth commandment forbids us to neglect or to do anything against the honour and duty which belongs to everyone in their various positions and relationships in life.[a]
+A. The fifth commandment forbids the neglecting of, or doing anything against, the honor and duty which belongs to everyone in their several places and relations.

 Q. 66.
-What is the reason attached to the fifth commandment?
+What is the reason annexed to the fifth commandment?

 Q. 67.
 Which is the sixth commandment?

 A. The sixth commandment is, You shall not kill.